syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-Animation.md

    Dim points As PointF() = New PointF(0) {}

-   'Add the move command to move the postion of the shape
+   'Add the move command to move the position of the shape

    points(0) = New PointF(0, 0)